'God kept me here for some reason': Ex-officer recalls life-changing 1977 shooting, partner’s death

 One reason was to testify at Beers’ November 1977 trial.

 Rishel didn’t know during his first week in ICU after the shooting that Beers had been captured and jailed.
-“There were nights I was scared to death that he would come after me (as the star witness),” he recalled.
+“There were nights I was scared to death that he would come after me,” he recalled.

 He felt no fear when he faced Beers from the witness stand during the two-week trial on charges of first-degree murder and shooting with intent to kill or maim.

-Beers was sentenced to consecutive terms of 16-50 years for shooting Rishel and life in prison for White’s murder.
+Beers was sentenced to 16 to 50 years for shooting Rishel and life in prison for White’s murder.
 Beers died in prison 16 years later.

 Beers’ first opportunity for parole would have been the following summer, Rishel said, “but the judge told me the way he had written the sentencings, he would never get out.”